Frankish campaign against the Thuringians (491)

 A Frankish campaign against the Thoringi is said to have taken place around 491 AD, and resulted in a defeat for the latter.
-These Thoringi are usually identified as the Thuringii (or 'Thuringians').
+These Thoringi are usually identified as the Thuringi (or 'Thuringians').

 Reconstruction

 Reconstructed map of the conquests of Clovis.
 Note the question marks in Germany.

 Five years after the Frankish king, Clovis I, ascended to the throne, he set about extending his influence over, not just over other Frankish kingdoms, but also over other Germanic tribes, including the Alemanni and Thuringians.
 In 486, Clovis advanced deep into Gaul with other Salian kings, and attached and defeated their last Roman ruler, Syagrius, at Soissons in 486.
 Thereafter he embarked on a campaign against the Burgundians, before turning on the Thuringians.

 The only source for this event is a single sentence written by the 6th-century historian Gregory of Tours, who records that Clovis "conquered the Thoringi" in the tenth year of his reign (dated to 491–492):

 Nam decimo regni sui anno Thoringis bellum intulit eosdemque suis diccionibus subiugavit.

 In the tenth year of his reign he [=Clovis] made war on the Thoringi and brought them under his dominion.